qsctr/simple-maps/README.md

 # simple-maps
-Material polymer app with google-map element
+Material polymer maps app

+For more information go to http://qsctr.github.io/simple-maps and click on the ? icon on the toolbar